Mohamed Salah: Reception

 Salah is regarded by several pundits and footballing figures as one of the best players in the world and one of the best African players of all time.
 While Salah was playing at Al Mokawloon, American coach Bob Bradley saw Salah play and noted his prodigious speed, explosiveness, and intelligence on the pitch, already evident at his young age.
 Upon signing for Chelsea, José Mourinho said of Salah: "He's young, he's fast, he's creative, he's enthusiastic.
 When we analysed him he looks the kind of humble personality on the pitch, ready to work for the team."
 Mourinho added that Salah has "similar qualities" with "talented players" that he had worked with, such as Gareth Bale and Arjen Robben.
 His technical skills, pace, left foot, goalscoring, position and direct playing style led him to be nicknamed the "Egyptian Messi", in the Italian media.
-Brazilian World Cup winner Ronaldo – whom Salah idolized while growing up – stated, "Salah is an incredible player with a tremendous quality.
+Brazilian World Cup winner Ronaldo – whom Salah idolised while growing up – stated, "Salah is an incredible player with a tremendous quality.
 He looks like Messi."
 Salah has also received praise for his refusal to celebrate against his former clubs.

+However, many believe that Salah is constantly disrespected by Ballon d'Or rankings.
+Notable examples used to substantiate this claim include Salah only ranking seventh in the 2021 Ballon d'Or, Salah not being nominated for the 2024 Ballon d'Or, and Salah only ranking fourth in the 2025 Ballon d'Or.

+Some journalists attribute this lack of recognition to anti-Arab racism, Islamophobia and Orientalism.
+Peter Bolster of This Is Anfield wrote in 2025 that “Edward Said’s book, Orientalism, laid out how Western cultures have long represented the East through a prism of exoticism, as something admirable but fundamentally foreign, to be observed but not truly embraced.
+That same intellectual framework applies in subtler but equally powerful ways, to the way football’s establishment sees Salah. … Salah is admired but rarely mythologised.
+He is watched, but not always understood.
+He is celebrated for his strength, speed and goals, but seldom for his mind. … And that in itself marks a departure from the way other great players are remembered.”
+Bolster concluded: “[i]n 2024–25, he finished as the Premier League’s Playmaker of the Season with a career-high 18 assists, proof that his creativity now stands alongside his goalscoring. … And yet, the language around him remains frozen in time.
+He is still ‘explosive, direct, and ‘clinical’, as if the subtleties of his game are too inconvenient to acknowledge. … This is the cost of being seen through an Orientalist lens.
+One-dimensional narratives are easier to tell than complex realities.”
+After the 2025 Ballon d'Or, several fans suggested that Salah supporting Palestine during the Gaza genocide had damaged his chances of finishing higher in the rankings.